buddycloud/buddycloud.com/slate/source/includes/_posts.md

 Removes a single post from a node.

+When a post is deleted,

+* the post is deleted from the channel-node's history,
-The Buddycloud server will also issue a retraction message to the channel's subscribers.
+* a retraction message is sent to online users.

 <aside>Deleting a post that references a mediaID will not remove the media object from the media server.
 That should be done seperately using a [delete media](#delete-media) query.</aside>